dynatondata/dynatonpolicies/17-data_integrity_policy.md

 ## 17.3 Monitoring Log-in Attempts

 1. All access to Production Systems must be logged.
-This is done following the Dynaton Data Auditing Policy.
+This is done following the Dynaton Auditing Policy.

 ## 17.4 Prevention of Malware on Production Systems

-1. All Production Systems are to only be used for Dynaton Data business needs.
+1. All Production Systems are to only be used for Dynaton business needs.

 ## 17.5 Patch Management

 1. Software patches and updates will be applied to all systems in a timely manner.
 In the case of routine updates, they will be applied after thorough testing.
 In the case of updates to correct known vulnerabilities, priority will be given to testing to speed the time to production.
 Critical security patches are applied within 30 days from testing and all security patches are applied within 90 days after testing.
-2. Administrators subscribe to mailing lists to ensure that they are using current versions of all Dynaton Data-managed software on Production Systems.
+2. Administrators subscribe to mailing lists to ensure that they are using current versions of all Dynaton-managed software on Production Systems.

 ## 17.6 Intrusion Detection and Vulnerability Scanning